ablenmilla/ETS0069-15/python list method/README.md

 # index
 The index() method is used to find the position (index) of the first occurrence of a specified value in a list.
 If the value exists, it returns the index number.
 If the value is not found, it raises a ValueError.
 You can also optionally specify the start and end positions to limit the search range.

+# pop
+The pop() method removes and returns the item at a given index (by default, it removes the last item if no index is given).
+This is useful when you want to use or store the removed item

+# remove
+The remove() method removes the first occurrence of a specific value from the list.
+If the value doesn't exist, it throws a ValueError

+# reverse
+The reverse() method in Python is used to reverse the order of elements in a list.
+It modifies the original list in place, meaning it does not create a new list but directly changes the original one.
+This method does not take any arguments and does not return any value — it simply flips the elements so that the first becomes the last and the last becomes the first.
+This is especially useful when you want to process a list from the end to the beginning or just want to display elements in the opposite order.